Video Poker: All About the Video Poker Game

 RTP and House Edge

-All casino games, including video poker, offer a long-term advantage to the casino and this is known as house edge.
-It is secured by a small difference between the payout and the “true odds” of the different outcomes in the game.
-The odds represent the likelihood of a winning hand appearing in each round – for instance, the odds of having Royal Flush in the initial draw are very low, at 649,740 to 1.
+All casino games, including video poker, provide the casino with a long-term advantage known as the house edge.
+It is created by a small difference between the payout and the “true odds” of the different outcomes in the game.
+The odds represent the likelihood of a winning hand appearing in each round – for instance, the odds of being dealt a Royal Flush in the initial draw are very low, at 649,740 to 1.

-The typical Jacks or Better game has a house edge of 0.46%, which suggests that players can expect to lose $0.46 out of their $100 total bet.
-This is a simply theoretical concept, however, that is true for an unlimited number of rounds – in reality, players can end up with a profit or at a larger loss.
-The house edge and the Return to Player can be seen as the two sides of a coin a Jacks or Better game with a house edge of 0.46% will have RTP of 99.54%.
+The typical Jacks or Better game has a house edge of 0.46%, which suggests that players can expect to lose $0.46 out of every $100 bet.
+This is simply a theoretical concept; it applies only over an unlimited number of rounds – in reality, players may finish with a profit or a larger loss.
+The house edge and the Return to Player can be seen as two sides of the same coin: a Jacks or Better game with a house edge of 0.46% will have an RTP of 99.54%.

 How to Choose a Video Poker Game?

-Video poker may be a skill-based casino game but still, the outcome is heavily dependent on pure chance.
-This is why players should carefully choose the variation of video poker and the specific game that would suit their skill level, bankroll, and personal preference.
+Video poker may be a skill-based casino game, but the outcome is still heavily dependent on pure chance.
+This is why players should carefully choose the video poker variation and specific game that best suit their skill level, bankroll, and personal preferences.

 Full-Pay Video Poker